Acid Bases and Salts Class 10 NCERT Solutions

 Option c – Sodium carbonate

-Option b – it is only slightly ionised
+Option b – It is only partially ionised

 (c) Both dry and wet litmus paper